 This page provides a history of the answers to questions asked on the legal-discuss@ mailing list, and the scope of those answers.
 As each answer is as much dictated by Apache Software Foundation (ASF) policy as any other interpretation, it is of most value to ASF projects.

 The following criteria serve as guidelines for the answers on this page.

-Please submit questions to the Legal Affair Committee JIRA space.
+Please submit questions to the Legal Affairs Committee JIRA space.

 Works under the following licenses may be included within Apache products:

-Many of these licenses have specific attribution terms that need to be adhered to, for example CC-A, often by adding them to the NOTICE file.
+Many of these licenses have specific attribution terms that need to be adhered to, often by adding them to the NOTICE file.
 Ensure you are doing this when including these works.
 Note, this list is colloquially known as the Category A list.

 This list is colloquially known as the Category X list.
 Further discussion of disallowed licenses: